 Required Response to Declaration of Default

 If the above action is taken, the contractor or the surety shall provide the City with immediate and peaceful possession of all of the materials, tools, and appliances located on the premises, as well as all other materials whether on the premises or not, on which contractor has received any progress payment.
 Further, the contractor shall not be entitled to receive any further payment until the work is completed.
 On the completion of the work, determination shall be made by the City of the total amount under the terms of the contract, had the contractor completed the work.
-If the difference between said total amount and the sum of all amounts previously paid to the contractor, which difference will hereinafter be called the "unpaid balance," exceeds the expense incurred by the City in completing the work, including expense for additional managerial and administrative services, such excess will be paid to the contractor, with the consent of the surety. if, instead, the expense incurred by the City exceeds the unpaid balance, the amount of the excess shall be paid to the City by the contractor or the surety.
+If the difference between said total amount and the sum of all amounts previously paid to the contractor, which difference will hereinafter be called the "unpaid balance," exceeds the expense incurred by the City in completing the work, including expense for additional managerial and administrative services, such excess will be paid to the contractor, with the consent of the surety.
+If, instead, the expense incurred by the City exceeds the unpaid balance, the amount of the excess shall be paid to the City by the contractor or the surety.

 Expense of Completion